 Sleep loss can also contribute to negative effects on the renal, cardiovascular, thermoregulatory, digestive and endocrine systems.
 For example, sleep loss can contribute to insulin resistance and the development of metabolic abnormalities, obesity and diabetes mellitus.

-Appropriate sleep duration for teens
+What's the appropriate sleep duration for teenagers?

 The National Sleep Foundation currently recommends teens between 14 and 17 years of age obtain 8 to 10 hours of sleep each night.
 However, recent studies show teens actually obtain about 7 hours of sleep per night.